-Please see also the additional special pages linked on the right side of this page for Travel advice, Visas, Post-conference tour, Eating out.
+Please see also the additional special pages linked on the right side of this page for Travel advice, Visas, Post-conference tour, Eating out, Cultural tips and customs.

 - Time zone